 Announcing to my friends that I was deleting my account felt sort of like I was deleting their friendships, and some of them seemed to interpret it that way.
 As I was clicking through the steps I had a few nagging hesitations, mostly concerning the likelihood that I would miss the best part of Facebook — namely, its amazing ability to reconnect long lost or far dispersed friends.
 But I made it clear in my farewell post that I wanted to keep in touch with them by phone, text, email, snail mail, or personal visits, and I had many people send me private messages in order to exchange contact information.
 And deleting my account was about despising the medium, not despising my friends.

-Another hesitation was about the Latter-day Doctor blog, as Facebook has been an important distribution medium for these posts.
+Another hesitation was about this blog, as Facebook has been an important distribution medium for these posts.
 But I have said before that web traffic is not, and cannot be, my primary goal.
 I assume that some people will still share my posts on their own profiles, and that’s great if they do, but I no longer have to follow stats or worry about what I can do to improve them.

 Do I miss Facebook?
 I haven’t yet, and I suspect that the passage of time will make me even less interested in going back.
 There will likely be moments, here and there, where I will realize that some task I am doing would be easier to do with Facebook, sort of like how you sometimes wish you had a certain tool when you are doing a craft or building project, but once the project is over you don’t think about it any more.